Stays · Northern Europe · The Verdict

 The Blue Lagoon and beyond — geothermal culture

 Iceland's geothermal bathing culture is its defining luxury experience.
 The Blue Lagoon's Retreat Hotel is the most established — a design hotel built into the lava field with private lagoon access and in-water massages.
 The newer Sky Lagoon on the Reykjavik coast offers an ocean-view infinity pool experience.
-Beyond these, hidden hot springs across the country — Reykjadalur, Landmannalaugar, Víti crater lake — provide wild bathing experiences that no hotel can replicate.
+Beyond these, hidden hot springs — Reykjadalur, Landmannalaugar, Víti crater lake — provide wild bathing that no hotel can replicate.

 Consider this